The Evolution of Economics Instruction at USNA

 Besides Prof. Fredland, those economists who were on the staff at the founding of the Department were: Professors A. Royall Whitaker, Harley H. Hinrichs, Luis R. Luis, Kenneth Kerin, James J. McCusker, and Clair E. Morris.
 Prof. Morris became Chair of the Department when Prof. Fredland retired, and served until 1980.
 He was followed by Prof. Roger D. Little, 1980-84.
 The next Chair was Prof. J. Eric Fredland, son of Prof. J. Roger Fredland, who had joined the faculty from a professorship at George Washington University when his father retired.
 He served until 1990, and was succeeded by the first civilian woman faculty member hired at the Academy, Prof. Rae Jean B. Goodman.
 Prof. Fredland again assumed the chairmanship, 1995-1999, Prof. William R. Bowman served as chairman from 1999-2003, only to be replaced in 2003 by Professor Fredland, who served his third stint as chairman until 2004.
 Prof. Karen Thierfelder served as department chair from 2005 through 2011, followed by Prof. Brendan Cunningham from 2012 through 2015.
 The current chair is Prof. Kurtis Swope, who began in this role in academic year 2016.
 The Department has been fortunate to have had sound and judicious leadership that has kept its programs current and relevant, and its instruction to midshipmen first rate.

-During the decades of the 1970's, 1980's, and early 90's, a number of distinguished visiting professors taught and researched in the Economics Department as they held especially created and funded chairs.
+Over the years a number of distinguished visiting professors taught and researched in the Economics Department as they held especially created and funded chairs.
 Among them were:

 Mr. Martin Binkin